mikependon/RepoDB.NET/_posts/2020-09-20-repodb-version-release-fsharp-classhandler.md

 ### Anonymous Type / ExpandoObject / IDictionary<string, object>

 It is not common for the ORM to support the Anonymous Type Resultset, however in RepoDB we had supported this.
-This is also a case for this library to completely support the F#.
+This is also a case for this library to completely support the F# programming language.

 ```fsharp
 connection.QueryAll<{| Id : int64; Name : string  |}> "Person"
 ```

-Code above is for F#.
-Below is the C# conversion.
+The code snippet above is for F# programming language, and below is the equivalent C# programming language.

 ```csharp
 // Create a type def